 Agilent Technologies, Inc.

-On April 15th 2013, Thermo fisher announced its acquisition of Life technologies (LIFE) for $13.6 billion plus the approximately $2.2 billion in net debt.
-This report analyses the growth of Life technologies and concludes whether LIFE is over- or undervalued.
+On April 15, Thermo fisher announced its acquisition of Life technologies (NASDAQ: LIFE) for $13.6 billion plus approximately $2.2 billion in net debt.
+This report analyzes the growth of Life technologies and concludes whether LIFE is over- or undervalued.

 About Life Technologies